CargoTrackSolutions/ecmr-frontend/README.md

 Licensed under the Open Logistics Foundation License 1.3.
 For details on the licensing terms, see the LICENSE file.

+## 📣 Give Feedback

+We welcome your input to help improve and shape the future of the open source eCMR.

+If you have suggestions, questions, or would like to share your use case, feel free to contact us:

+📧 **ecmr-feedback@lists.openlogisticsfoundation.org**

+Your feedback ensures the project stays relevant to real-world needs across industries and borders.

 ## Maintainers & Contact

 This component is maintained by the **Open Logistics Foundation Working Group "Electronic Transport Documents"**.